Research data sharing during the Zika virus public health emergency

 Among difficulties, the current dominant model of scientific communication was considered one of the main barriers to the sharing and opening of data, as well as to the access to scientific knowledge in general, placing it under the scrutiny and criteria of major scientific editors.
 Still on this topic, it was pointed out that the predominance of research groups from countries with higher international profiles publishing in high-impact, prestigious journals makes it difficult for Brazilian research to acquire presence and visibility in these journals, except through joint publications with these groups.
 Thus, the issue of access to scientific journals remains a key aspect, not only due to the high cost of the access to published papers, but also due to the difficulty of publishing in journals maintained by the large conglomerates of commercial publishers.

 I think this is an area that needs to be much debated.
-I am totally in favor of sharing data and information.
+I am totally in favour of sharing data and information.
 I think these platforms came to bring a lot of good things.
 I think publishing agility is an important thing.
 It is a different system...
 I want to say that it's no use publishing in a prestigious journal if your work is never cited and never reproduced.
 This is a subject that undoubtedly needs to be debated regarding preprints and indexed magazines (Interview 3, 2017).

 Competition in the priority of discovery, an aspect recurrently pointed out as an obstacle to the opening and sharing of research data in general, was also acknowledged as a significant barrier to collaboration in the struggle against the Zika virus, even despite the declaration of a national and international public health emergency.